sonu-kumar-saw/api-server-template/README.md

 ## How to use

 Just clone this repository and make necessary changes if requied.
-Refer [this](https://docs.google.com/document/d/1DAq2Z-_-A2d5SMlav2A7zyr0YxKUzFWxMWQDgnd0VL0/edit) document to understand the project.
+Refer [this](https://docs.google.com/document/d/1DAq2Z-_-A2d5SMlav2A7zyr0YxKUzFWxMWQDgnd0VL0/edit) document to understand the project template.

 ## How to run examples